 Therefore it’s a good choice to put on a rainproof jacket which fully covers the back of your pet.
 It’s even better if the jacked has a prolonged neck or a hood.
 Your babe is safe and sound now!

 Despite the weather conditions any clothing in forest is important especially if your dog is short-haired and has a thin skin (oh, my beloved Italian Greyhounds!).
 Why’s so?
 In forest dogs are usually off-leash and running free buuuut they’re not as careful as we want them to be.
 Duh.
 Bushes, shrubs, old trees and conifer branches are just laying there, holding on to injure someone.
 For example, our dogs!
 Dog forbid!

-A very smart move here is to put any clothing based on weather conditions that would protect the skin from injuries.
+A very smart move here is to put any clothing based on weather conditions that would protect the skin from injuries (what about summer shirt?).
 And if that piece is in bright colors, the dog will be easily visible from a greater distance.
 Fear less to lose your babe!